 - Short Course (All craft). ~4 miles.
 In the past this has been a triangle or square course that racers do twice before finishing.
 While its not far from shore, its not close enough to have breaking waves be a factor.
 Also far enough out though that spectating is not really possible without some solid binoculars.
 You might be accompanied by a sea lion or dolphin around here as it is a marine reserve.
 Pretty cool nature to see!
 Just be aware of sea weed.

 - Medium "Board" Course (SUP and Paddleboard) - ~8 miles.
-Per race coordinators, in 2017 they will be lining this up to work best with day of conditions due to feedback from racers who wanted to hopefully capture any downwind possibilities the day provides.
-In the past has run north parallel with the shore line about .5 miles off shore.
+Per race coordinators, in 2018 they will again be lining this up to work best with day-of conditions due to feedback from racers who wanted to hopefully capture any downwind possibilities the day provides.
+Prior to 2017 the course has run north parallel with the shore line about .5 miles off shore.
 Buoy turn about 2.5-3 miles north and then back south to create a tight rectangle course.
 Then finish with a left turn to the beach so you get a little with-swell direction in before the finish dock which is .25 miles off shore or so.
 Expect a more triangle course this year however.
 All racing in the water, not beaching and running on the sand as far as I know. (see below "long course" for more details of area and water).

 Long Course (Surfski, Kayak, and Outrigger Canoe) – ~ 9 miles.
-Per race coordinators, in 2017 they will be lining this up to work best with day of conditions due to feedback from racers who wanted to hopefully capture any downwind possibilities the day provides.
+Starting in 2017 they made an effort to line this up to work best with day-of conditions due to feedback from racers who wanted to hopefully capture any downwind possibilities the day provides.
 This likely means it will be a triangle course per race coordinators we spoke to for the 2018 course.
 For a review of past years courses when they went up north and then back, please read the following, as it might have some common themes (swell and kelp).
 Just note it will likely be different each year now that they factor in wind.

 As you trek north, there are a few kelp paddies to be aware of depending on the tide.
 My advice, watch the pack in front of you.
 If you see someone come to a stop, back paddle and pull some salad off their rudder, pick a different line.
 (I have some kelp secrets I will share with you all in a separate article so keep your eyes peeled for that.)
 As you get up towards Torrey Pines state park look for a parked boat that drops the buoy as your cue that the turn is coming up soon.
 Two 90 degree left-hand buoy turns and you are headed back south along the course you just paddled, just a little further out to sea.
 Hoot and holler for the paddlers you know heading the other way and enjoy getting to see someone’s front for a change instead of their back for once!
 Oh yea and get a good gauge on where your competition is now without doing the all-telling look over your shoulder.